Bi Annual Versus Biennial

 Understanding "Biennial"

 Unlike "bi-annual," "biennial" refers to something that happens every two years.
 The prefix "bi-" here still signifies "two," but "-ennial" refers to a period of years.
-This key difference leads to frequent confusion.
+On the flip side, this key difference leads to frequent confusion.
 Biennial events occur once every two-year period.

 Examples of Biennial Events: